KatherineMichel/the-global-united-methodist-church-reimagined/user-testing/user-testing-setup-and-interviews.md

 ## Example Mobile App Use Case

-As part of the interviews, I would use a hypothetical scenario that would involve the church where the interviews were taking place (Pretty Prairie United Methodist Church) and one of Pretty Prairie United Methodist Church's mission projects: Dora North Circuit in Mutare District of Zimbabwe.
+As part of the interviews, I would use a hypothetical scenario that would involve the church where the interviews were taking place and one of its mission projects: Dora North Circuit in Mutare District of Zimbabwe.

 Information sheet about [Dora North Circuit, Zimbabwe](https://drive.google.com/file/d/0B02bpu7HZwJRM2UyVXpRcm9hMkE/view?usp=sharing)
 [![](images/dora-north-mission.jpg)](https://drive.google.com/file/d/0B02bpu7HZwJRM2UyVXpRcm9hMkE/view?usp=sharing) (use magnifying glass icon to zoom)